 How did it get this way?
 There was a long history of desecrations to the point the city of Baltimore recommended bulldozing the tombstones, many under layers of soil.
 It remained that way for almost 30 years until a small group of descendants found each other and formed the Friends of St. Vincent Cemetery (FOSVC).

 The mission of the FOSVC is to develop St. Vincent Cemetery into a memorial park that will complement Clifton Park with a monument dedicated to all those buried in the cemetery.

-You can also find information on how to get involved in restoring the cemetery to a dignified resting place as well as how to donate to the upkeep and maintenance.
+You can also find information on how to get involved in restoring order and dignity to the cemetery as well as how to donate to the continuing rescue work.

 Friends of St. Vincent Cemetery